 Delaware Title 14 of the Delaware Administrative Code §745 Public School Related Employment and §746 Student Teacher Placement detail CBC regulations, including purpose, definitions, procedures, and length of a valid CBC, as well as exemptions for continuous employment, appeals, confidentiality, penalties, and subsequent criminal history.
-Delaware law prevents individuals who have been convicted of crimes related to children -- including child abuse (sexual and otherwise), neglect, kidnapping, and other violent crimes - from working in a Delaware school district.
+Delaware law prevents individuals who have been convicted of crimes related to children - including child abuse (sexual and otherwise), neglect, kidnapping, and other violent crimes - from working in a Delaware school district.

-Colonial School District Board of Education and Management
+Seaford School District Board of Education and Management

 The main goal of public schools is to provide students with a challenging and safe learning environment.
 Meeting this goal requires the public school to hire qualified staff who ensure the safety and protection of the children.
-The Colonial School has a Board of Education that acts as the governing body of the school district, including oversight of educational affairs such as employment practices, compliance with laws and regulations, and approval of board policies.
-The board consists of seven elected officials who each serve five-year terms, and one student board member which meet monthly.
-The board approves the school district's full-time hires, contractors, volunteers, and student teachers.
+The Seaford School has a Board of Education that acts as the governing body of the school district with oversight of educational affairs such as employment practices, compliance with laws and regulations, and approval of policies.
+The board consists of five elected officials who each serve five-year terms.
+The board approves the school district's new hires but not contractors.
 District management is responsible for establishing and maintaining an effective internal control structure.

-Colonial School District Characteristics (Quick Facts)
+Seaford School District Characteristics (Quick Facts)

-Colonial School District, located in New Castle County, operates K-12th grade schools with 9,795 students in 15 buildings/schools as of FY2021.
-Colonial School District employs 1,587 employees to educate and support their students, as of FY2021.
+Seaford School District, located in Sussex County, operates K-12 schools with 3,278 students and with 6 buildings/schools as of FY2021.
+Seaford School District employs 517 employees to educate and support its students, as of FY2021.
 Other groups supporting the school district include student teachers, volunteers, and contractors.
-The employees supporting the CBC process in the school district are the Director of Human Resources and an Administrative Assistant.
-If an appeal occurs, the Superintendent is involved.
+The employees responsible for the CBC process in the school district are the Director of Human Resources, Human Resource Secretary and Administrative Secretary.

-Colonial School District Criminal Background Check Practices
+Seaford School District Criminal Background Check Practices

 As part of the application for public-school-related employment, the contract for services, or the volunteer agreement, candidates sign a Release for Criminal Background Check Information form approved by the Department of Education.
 Before beginning work, all prospective employees, student teachers, volunteers, and contractors are required to obtain a fingerprinted CBC completed by the Delaware State Police State Bureau of Identification (SBI) and the Federal Bureau of Investigation (FBI).
 A public school may place a candidate in a position provisionally in accordance with Delaware Code; however, the candidate must comply with the provisions defined in the regulation.
 Final candidates for employment, or those who enter into a contract for services, may have a CBC from other states accepted if certain conditions defined in the regulation are met.
 The SBI CBC report shows any criminal activity that occurred in Delaware, and the FBI report shows any criminal activity nationwide.
-If there is prohibited criminal activity history, the employment offer may be rescinded prior to employment, or employment may be terminated.
+Delaware Code allows that if there is prohibited criminal activity history, the employment offer may be rescinded prior to employment, or employment may be terminated.

-SBI provides the state with a central repository for the collection and accurate organization of criminal arrest records, crime report(s), and missing persons reports for Delawareans using the DELJIS system.
+SBI provides the state with a central repository for the collections and accurate organization of criminal arrest records, crime report(s), and missing persons reports for Delawareans using the DELJIS system.
 The Delaware State Police front desk operations provide fingerprinting services for individuals requiring a criminal background history check for employment.
 The potential employee is required to provide photo identification, such as a valid driver's license or state ID (from any state) but is not required to provide a Social Security number or birth certificate.
-The Delaware SBI Criminal History Section is responsible for the research and the completion of the criminal history background checks, which are titled "State of Delaware Certification of Criminal Background Check."
+The Delaware SBI Criminal History Section is responsible for the research and completion of the criminal history background checks, which are titled "State of Delaware Certification of Criminal Background Check."
 The Delaware SBI Criminal History Section also electronically submits a request for a federal CBC to the FBI, which provides the "FBI Criminal Background Check Civil Applicant Response."